amethyst/amethyst/book/src/prefabs/prefabs_technical_explanation.md

 #[derive(PrefabData)]
 pub struct MyScenePrefab {
     mesh: AssetPrefab<Mesh, ObjFormat>,
-    transform: Transform,
+    transform: TransformComponent,
 }
 ```

-This can now be used to create `Prefab`s with `Transform` and `Mesh` on entities.
+This can now be used to create `Prefab`s with `TransformComponent` and `Mesh` on entities.

 One last example that also adds a custom pure data `Component` into the aggregate `PrefabData`: